 Tragedy on the slopes in 1988 for Prince Charles and some friends.

 It was reported at the time avalanche on Mt.
-Gotschnagrat near Klosters originated approximately 100 feet above the royal ski party which included, The Prince, Major Lindsay, Mrs. Palmer-Tomkinson’s her husband, a Swiss guide and a Swiss policeman.
+Gotschnagrat near Klosters originated approximately 100 feet above the royal ski party.
+Those skiing included The Prince, Major Lindsay, Mrs Palmer-Tomkinson’s her husband, a Swiss guide and a Swiss policeman.
 The avalanche began at 2:45 p.m.

 Patti Palmer-Tomkinson, who was also part of the skiing party, suffered severe leg injuries in the accident as well.
 Charles and other members of the group were able to ski to safety.
 Unfortunately Major Lindsay and Mrs. Palmer-Tomkinson were not stationary as the rest of the group and therefore were caught in the avalanche.

-Charles an experienced skier first learned to ski at the age of 14.
-Klosters is a favourite of Charles and in the past he along with Princes William and Harry were photographed enjoying numerous ski holidays.
+Charles, an experienced skier, first learned to ski at the age of 14.
+Klosters is a favourite of Charles and in the past has brought along with Princes William and Harry were photographed enjoying numerous ski holidays.

 photo credit: L e n o r a via photopin cc